-Car hoists and lifts are a common form of equipment used by garages and car enthusiasts.
+Car hoists are a common form of equipment used by garages and car enthusiasts.
 Given the potential risk, it’s important to use hoists and lifts correctly and safely.
 Here we cover some of the basics to operate hoists and lifts safely and effectively.

 General tips for operating car hoists and lifts